 Nitinol alloys can exhibit superelasticity at temperatures slightly above the austenite finish temperature, $A{\rm f}$.
-The superelastic effect is attributed to a reversible stress-induced martensitic transformation (Fig. 2); the stress-strain hysteresis is characterized by three distinct parts.
+The superelastic effect is attributed to a reversible stress-induced martensitic transformation (Fig. 2).
+The stress-strain hysteresis is characterized by three distinct parts.
 The first elastic distortion shows a large stress increase over a small strain range, $\Delta \varepsilon_1$.
 Following this initial deformation, the curve plateaus with little change in stress for a much larger strain range, $\Delta \varepsilon_2$.
-On this plateau, martensite laths nucleate and grow with the preferred martensite variant (that which is most compliant with respect to the tensile axis).1 After the martensitic transformation is complete, elastic deformation continues over the strain range, $\Delta \varepsilon_3$, until yielding of the martensite or unloading.
+On this plateau, martensite laths nucleate and grow with the preferred martensite variant, that is, the one most compliant with respect to the tensile axis.
+[The monoclinic martensite phase in Nitinol forms in plate groups where four variants with habit plane (551) cluster about six <011> poles, resulting in 24 possible variants.3] After the martensitic transformation is complete, elastic deformation continues over the strain range, $\Delta \varepsilon_3$, until yielding of the martensite or unloading.
 When the stress is decreased, the reverse process is observed.
-After elastic recovery over $\Delta \varepsilon_3$ (and an additional small strain increment before the lower plateau is reached), the plates which formed during loading over $\Delta \varepsilon_2$ revert along the previous crystallographic path, and hence, the volume fraction of martensite decreases over $\Delta \varepsilon_4$.
-This is the process by which the parent phase is recovered, so the original undeformed material is restored.
-The temperatures at which these described transformations occur can be carefully controlled by manipulating the composition, prior cold work, heat-treatment, and cooling rate during quenching [4].
+After elastic recovery over $\Delta \varepsilon_3$ (and an additional small strain increment before the lower plateau is reached), the plates that formed during loading over $\Delta \varepsilon_2$ revert along the previous crystallographic path and, hence, the volume fraction of martensite decreases over $\Delta \varepsilon_4$.
+This is the process by which the parent phase is recovered, so the material is